Menopause bloating is common, but it can get pretty uncomfortable, too.

 - How to stop menopause bloating

-- Supplements for menopause bloating
+- When to worry about menopause bloating

 - How long does menopause bloating last?

 First off, there’s a difference between menopause bloating and menopause weight gain.

 Just like at any other stage of life, there are two different kinds of bloating during menopause: